+Too many children and young people aren’t diagnosed with type 1 diabetes until they are in diabetic ketoacidosis (DKA), a life-threatening condition that requires urgent medical attention.
 But by spotting the symptoms of diabetes early and having an immediate blood glucose finger prick test this can be avoided.
 The test takes less than a minute and could save a life.
-If the result suggests Type 1 diabetes then the child’s GP should refer them the same day to their local specialist pediatric team so that they can get the immediate treatment they need to prevent the potentially fatal DKA.
+If the result suggests type 1 diabetes then the child’s GP should refer them the same day to their local specialist paediatric team so that they can get the immediate treatment they need to prevent the potentially fatal DKA.

 Know Type 1

 In 2018 we launched our Know Type 1 campaign with Beth Baldwin to raise awareness of the symptoms of type 1 diabetes.
 Beth’s son Peter tragically passed away in 2015, at the age of just 13, as a result of undiagnosed type 1 diabetes.
 Since then Beth and her family have been campaigning tirelessly to increase awareness of the symptoms of type 1 diabetes and the importance of an early diagnosis.